 Chickamauga and Chattanooga National Military Park preserves the sites of two major battles of the American Civil War: the Battle of Chickamauga and the Chattanooga Campaign.

 Cooper’s Iron Works is the last remaining remnant of the 19th century town of Etowah.
 Jacob Stroup established the works in the 1830s, and Mark Anthony Cooper purchased the ironworks in the 1840s.
-In 1863, cooper sold the iron works to the Confederate States of America in 1863, and federal soldiers on May 22, 1864, destroyed the ironworks and mill, bringing about an end to the city’s livelihood.
+In 1862, cooper sold the iron works.
+Thehe Confederate States of America subsequently purchased the works, and federal soldiers on May 22, 1864, destroyed the ironworks and mill, bringing about an end to the city’s livelihood.
 Following the Civil War, the town never again returned to its antebellum prominence.
 A smokestack is all that remains of the ironworks.